From 2005 to present there has been a demonstration area for the rally cars at the top of the hill

 goodwood newsletter

-Susan, Duchess of Richmond was one of the Soil Association’s earliest members.
+Susan, the 10th Duchess of Richmond was one of the Soil Association’s earliest members.
 She ran her kitchen garden on organic principles and passed this passion on to her family.
 Goodwood Home Farm had the first 100% organically fed dairy in the country and is the largest lowland organic farm in the UK.

 Our restaurant Farmer, Butcher, Chef is a showcase for our award-winning home-grown organic produce, which includes beef, pork, lamb, milk, cheese and ale.
 Our forestry department are continually developing wildlife initiatives and all our food waste is recycled into energy.
 We encourage our employees to be involved in all aspects of sustainability, in every business area throughout the year.